 First built in 1958, Nordkapphallen today has a North Cape gift shop.
-Norway you can leave the edge of the world without bringing a souvenir back for memories (…or sending a postcard to slightly jealous friends and family), right?
+You can’t leave the edge of the world without bringing a souvenir back for memories (…or sending a postcard to slightly jealous friends and family), right?

 Below the ground, the visitors’ center features exhibitions about the region’s history.
-You’ll also find a number of restaurants featuring international and also classically sea-centric Norwegian cuisine.
+You’ll also find several restaurants featuring international and also classically sea-centric Norwegian cuisine.
 At the Nordkapphallen, you can also inquire about expeditions into the area’s nature.

-You should always venture out with an expert guide who can safely take you snowshoeing and trekking across the island’s snow-covered, untouched hills and frozen lakes.
+It would be best if you always ventured out with an expert guide who can safely take you snowshoeing and trekking across the island’s snow-covered, untouched hills and frozen lakes.